bogdan-alov/DevOps-Minds-30-Jan/simple-flask-app/README.md

 In order to get it up and running in Kubernetes you must first setup Jenkins and Helm on your cluster or you can install it manually.

-> helm upgrade --install python-app python-app --namespace demo
+> helm upgrade --install python-app deploy/python-app --namespace demo